danlove99/GraphPathGUI/README.md

 # GraphPathGUI
-A maze using Tkinters GUI and path finding algorithms implemented to change the colour of the used squares.
+A maze using Tkinters GUI and path finding algorithms implemented to change the colour of the visited squares.